Sparkling rosé is many things, but above all, it’s just plain fun.

 Rosé Prosecco currently comes in three styles: 1) Brut Nature or Brut Zero which is bone-dry with only 0-3 grams of sugar per liter 2) Brut, which is dry and the most popular style of sparkling, and 3) Extra Dry or Extra Sec which is, confusingly, slightly sweeter.

+Sparkling rose wine tastes like light citruses, like lemon and lime, and pink floral notes, like rose petals, red strawberries, raspberries, cherry, and apple and melon notes.
 Because sparkling rosé wines are made using a blend of grapes, expect a range of flavors.
-Common flavors in sparkling rose include light citruses, like lemon and lime, and pink floral notes, like rose petals, red strawberries, raspberries, cherry, and apple and melon notes.

 If you’re drinking a Champagne rose, or a rose made in the traditional Champagne method, expect light cream and toasty brioche notes in the background.

 If you are drinking a zero dosage or brut nature (no sugar added) sparkling rose, the citrus flavors tend to dominate with more lime and lemon zest, and maybe even some grapefruit and green melon.

 Moscato is the Italian name for Muscat, one of the world’s oldest grapes that makes beautifully perfumed and aromatic wines.

 Winemakers around the world use Moscato grapes to craft sparkling rosé wines that are lower in alcohol (usually under 11% ABV) and slightly sweet.
 Not all sparkling roses will be Moscato.
 Sparkling roses can be Champagnes or Proseccos, too, for example.

 And not all Moscato will be made into sparkling roses.
 Moscatos can be dry white wines, fortified white wines, or even sparkling white wines.